TheZong/Game-Hacking/README.md

 ⭐[Game Hacking Academy](https://gamehacking.academy/about) - Another website that will provide info to help you to create cheats

 [The Ultimate Anti Reversing Guide](https://anti-reversing.com/Downloads/Anti-Reversing/The_Ultimate_Anti-Reversing_Reference.pdf) - A pdf file that gives you certain techniques that make it difficult to reverse-engineer malware.

-[HXD](https://mh-nexus.de/en/hxd/) - HxD is a carefully designed and fast hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size.

 [Unknown Cheats](https://www.unknowncheats.me/forum/index.php) - not as great as guidedhacking or game hacking academy but still good to download source code and certain menus or to ask for help